Harvey Weinstein to be charged in UK over assault claims - NewsBreak

 Harvey Weinstein to be charged in UK over assault claims

-LONDON — (AP) — British prosecutors said Wednesday they have authorized police to charge former film mogul Harvey Weinstein with two counts of indecent assault against a woman in London in 1996.
+British prosecutors said Wednesday they have authorized police to charge ex-film producer Harvey Weinstein with two counts of indecent assault against a woman in London in 1996.

 Police said the alleged offenses against the woman, now in her 50s, took place in during July and August 1996.

-After revelations about Weinstein emerged in 2017, British police said they were investigating multiple allegations of sexual assault that reportedly took place between the 1980s and 2015.
+After revelations about Weinstein emerged in 2017, British police said they were investigating multiple allegations of sexual assault against Weinstein that reportedly took place between the 1980s and 2015.

 Unlike many other countries, Britain does not have a statute of limitations for rape or sexual assault.